FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-This patient has a radial neuropathy at the spiral groove.
-In posterior cord lesion, elbow extension is impaired, but in this patient it is intact.
-In posterior cord lesion, shoulder abduction is impaired, but in this patient it is intact.
-In posterior cord lesion, sensation is decreased on the lateral dorsal hand and posterior arm, but in this patient it is decreased on the lateral dorsal hand.
+This patient has a posterior cord lesion.
+In posterior interosseous neuropathy, elbow extension is intact, but in this patient it is impaired.
+In posterior interosseous neuropathy, shoulder abduction is intact, but in this patient it is impaired.
+In posterior interosseous neuropathy, wrist extension is partially spared with radial deviation, but in this patient it is absent.
+In posterior interosseous neuropathy, sensation is intact, but in this patient it is decreased on the lateral dorsal hand and posterior arm.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4